Professor Marusek specializes in legal geography, legal semiotics, and constitutive legal theory within the disciplinary field of public law.

-In addition, the busy poly-sci professor is currently preparing a week of guest lectures, by invitation, to be delivered in March of 2016 at the Università degli Studi Roma Tre (Roma Tre University) Law School in Rome, Italy.
+In addition, the busy poly-sci professor prepared a week of guest lectures, by invitation, delivered March of 2016 at the Università degli Studi Roma Tre (Roma Tre University) Law School in Rome, Italy.

 Mausek received her master of science in labor studies and her doctor of philosophy in political science from the University of Massachusetts Amherst.
 In 2011, she was awarded the UH System Frances Davis Award for Excellence in Undergraduate Teaching.